Winners Climate Action Challenge

 Its entirely scalable too, so more surface area means more energy harvested.

 They recently won the Wired - Audi Innovation award, Wallpaper Design Award and were chosen as a Dutch Radical Pioneer, for their innovative radical ideas.
-Together they are on a mission to make solar energy part of everyday life.
+Together they are re-defining solar technology and making it part of everyday life.